gerrysweeney/spec-1-led/README.md

 ## Overview

-When restoring old equipment, one of the unreliable components of vintage audio equipment is the common use of filiment lamps.
-These power hungry devices work by passing current through a wire in aglass envleope, commonly knon as a "bulb".
+When restoring old audio (or any vintage) equipment, one of the unreliable components of vintage audio equipment is the common use of filiment lamps.
+These power hungry devices work by passing current through a wire in a glass envleope, commonly knon as a "bulb".
 While these are still widely available, many prefer to swap these out for modern LED's which are more reliable, energy efficient and have a longer service life.

-One of the problems with LEDs is unlike a vinagte builb that task a few hundred miliseconds to warm up to full brightness, LEDs are instantly on.
-As you can perceive the "warming up" of a bulb visually, then replcing these builbs with a LED can exhibit differences that can also be perceived.
+There are issues with using LEDs as a modern alternatibve to a bulb, including:

 - Unlike a bulb which takes time to light up, perceived as a quickly ramping up light output, an LED is instant on.. and this can be perceived and seems more clinical.